 - For homes with deaf or hard-of-hearing people, special smoke alarms are available.
 Online you can find lists of fire safety services for those who may not be able to utilize traditional fire safety systems.

-Fire and Life Safety America hopes these tips help you safeguard you and your family in the chance of a fire.
+FLSA hopes these tips help you safeguard you and your family in the event of a fire.
 But remember, smoke alarms are only one line of defense in fire safety systems.
-Fire and Life Safety America also recommends that you and your family discuss a fire escape safety plan just in case.
+FLSA also recommends that you and your family discuss a fire escape safety plan just in case.